Initial data rigidity results: The Weakly Outermost Condition

-Now, let $W$ be the compact connected region bounded by $\Sigma$ and $S$ in $M$.
-Observe that $\theta_{-K}^+\le0$ along $S$ with respect to the unit normal pointing into $W$ and $\theta_{-K}^+>0$ along $\Sigma$ with respect to the unit normal that points out of $W$.
-Applying Theorem \ref{thm:existenceoutermostMOTS} to the initial data set $(W,g,-K)$, we obtain an outermost MOTS $\widetilde\Sigma$ in $(W,g,-K)$ homologous to $\Sigma$.
-In particular, $\widetilde\Sigma$ is homologous to $\Sigma_0$ in $M$.
-Then, by Lemma~\ref{lem.cohomology.hypothesis}, $\tilde\Sigma$ does not support a metric of positive scalar curvature.
-This contradicts Corollary \ref{cor.outermost} applied to the initial data set $(W,g,-K)$.
+Suppose that $\theta_K^+$ is not identically zero on $\Sigma_0$.
+It follows from \cite[Lemma~5.2]{AnderssonMetzger2009} that there is a hypersurface $\Sigma \subset M$ obtained as a small perturbation of $\Sigma_0$ into $M$ such that $\theta_K^+<0$ on $\Sigma$ with respect to the normal pointing away from $\Sigma_0$.
+Let $W$ be the connected, compact region bounded by $\Sigma$ and $S$ in $M$.
+Observe that $\theta_{-K}^+\le0$ on $S$ with respect to the normal that points into $W$ and $\theta_{-K}^+>0$ on $\Sigma$ with respect to the normal that points out of $W$.
+Note that the initial data set $(W, g, - K)$ satisfies the DEC.
+Applying Theorem~\ref{thm:existenceoutermostMOTS} to this initial data set, we obtain an outermost MOTS $\widetilde\Sigma$ in $(W,g,-K)$ that is homologous to and disjoint from $\Sigma$.
+Clearly, $\widetilde\Sigma$ is homologous to $\Sigma_0$.
+By Lemma~\ref{lem.cohomology.hypothesis}, $\widetilde\Sigma$ does not support a metric of positive scalar curvature.
+This contradicts Corollary~\ref{cor.outermost} applied to the initial data set $(W,g,-K)$.
+Thus $\Sigma_0$ is a MOTS in $(M, g, K)$.